Regina, Saskatchewan

-Residential neighbourhoods include precincts beyond the historic city centre are historically or socially noteworthy neighbourhoods – namely Lakeview and The Crescents, both of which lie directly south of downtown.
+Residential neighbourhoods include precincts beyond the historic city centre which are historically or socially noteworthy neighbourhoods – namely Lakeview and The Crescents, both of which lie directly south of downtown.
 Immediately to the north of the central business district is the old warehouse district, increasingly the focus of shopping, nightclubs and residential development; as in other western cities of North America, the periphery contains shopping malls and big box stores.

 In 1912, the Regina Cyclone destroyed much of the town; and in the 1930s, the Regina Riot brought further attention during the 1930s drought and Great Depression, which hit the Canadian Prairies particularly hard with their economic focus on dry land grain farming.
 The CCF (now the NDP, a major left-wing political party in Canada), formulated its foundational Regina Manifesto of 1933 in Regina.
-In 2007 Saskatchewan's agricultural and mineral resources came into new demand, and Saskatchewan was described as entering a new period of strong economic growth.
+Regina became known as a centre of political activism and experimentation as its people adjusted to new, reduced economic realities by ascribing to the co-operative movement and public healthcare.
+This included Tommy Douglas leading the CCF to victory in 1944 and wielding power in Regina's capital buildings.
+In 2007 Saskatchewan's agricultural and mineral resources came into demand again, and Saskatchewan was described as entering a new period of strong economic growth.